SharedIT/SharedIT.github.io/_posts/2016-02-15-PersonalWorkbook.md

 ## Find Personal Workbook Location

 Find your personal Workbook Location if it Exists.
-Look in the following paths on your computer to see if you already have a PERSONAL>
+Look in the following paths on your computer to see if you already have a PERSONAL.xlsb file.

 ### Possible Locations